TheBossMagnus/ModpackChangelogger/README.md

-# MrpackChangelogger
+# ModpackChangelogger
-MrpackChangelogger is a Python tool that compares two Minecraft Modpacks (in .mrpack format) and generates a markdown changelog to show the difference between tham.
+ModpackChangelogger is a Python tool that compares two Minecraft Modpacks (in .mrpack format) and generates a markdown changelog to show the difference between tham.

 ## Features